bcyrill/anonymizer_guardrail/services/privacy_filter/README.md

-GPU build: pass `--build-arg TORCH_INDEX_URL=https://download.pytorch.org/whl/cu121` to the `podman build` (default is the CPU wheel index, since most deployments don't have a GPU and the CUDA `torch` wheel pulls in ~2 GB of CUDA runtime libraries).
+GPU build: pass `--build-arg TORCH_INDEX_URL=https://download.pytorch.org/whl/cu121` to the `podman build` (default is the CPU wheel index, since most deployments don't have a GPU and the CUDA `torch` wheel adds the nvidia runtime libraries on top).